 JFK GeoTrail – A Day in Dallas

 This geocache is part of a 14 cache GeoTrail series.
 To complete the GeoTrail, visit the website at http://www.jfk50geotrail.com and download the Passport.
 You will need to take the Passport with you to each cache and be ready to write, punch, or stamp the appropriate markings that are hidden in each cache.
+This cache will require a hole punch with the decorative punch hidden in the cache container.
 Once complete, follow the instructions to receive your commemorative token.

 President Kennedy begins the day in Fort Worth